How To Determine Fault In An Oklahoma Car Accident?

 When a third party is found at fault, they’ve been determined to be negligent and/or failed to act according to the law.
 When determined to be the neglectful third party in either a settlement or court proceeding, the at-fault individual or organization may have to pay damages to the victim.

 In this guide, we’ll examine how fault is determined in Oklahoma and what you need to know about liability.
-If you still have questions about fault after reading the guide, give us a call at (405) 397-1717 or book your free case review online.
+If you still have questions about fault after reading the guide, give our Oklahoma City car accident lawyer a call at (405) 397-1717 or book your free case review online.

 Understanding Fault And Liability In Oklahoma